wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

+= 5.19 =

+Fixes defect for those TopBars that had a Close Button and had a Display Time of greater than zero.

 = 5.18 =

 Refactored the jQuery functions to make the code cleaner, animations work a bit smoother (for Close/Reopen Buttons) and eliminate unnecessary calls.
 Updated the Activation logic to perform upgrade check.
 Fixed a few defects and other code cleanup.